stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 Some interfaces form a kind of hierarchy.
-For instance, for the `Concat` interface used in exercise 4, there might be a child interface called `Empty`, for those type, which have a neutral element with relation to concatenation:
+For instance, for the `Concat` interface used in exercise 4, there might be a child interface called `Empty`, for those types, which have a neutral element with relation to concatenation.
 In such a case, we make an implementation of `Concat` a prerequisite for implementing `Empty`: